Donor Network West Publishes Children’s Grieving Book with Organ and Tissue Donation Emphasis

 “A family grieving together can offer children a way to express any emotions they may be having such as sadness, anger, fear or relief.
 Our hope is that this book will help children begin the healing process by supporting them through their grief and loss in a way they feel safe,” says Ms. Silva.

 An Extraordinary Gift’s initial print run was 1,ooo copies, which are available to Donor Network West staff for distribution.
-The organization is seeking to make the publication available to other organizations in the near future.
+The organization has since made the publication available to the public.

 Ms. Silva will officially introduce the book nationally to the thousands of organ and tissue recovery field professionals that that will gather at the Association of Organ Procurement Organizations (AOPO) Annual Meeting to be held in the Washington, DC area in June.